Rotate the agent's authentication key

 In the console, open Agents, select the agent, then Rotate key.
 The cloud:

-- Generates a new key, stores its hash, and returns the plaintext once.
+- Generates a new key, stores a hash of it, and returns the plaintext once.

 Copy the new key.